schadenfred/proscrypt-koans/README.md

 ## Decide

 We don't have to know much about what we're going to build to decide that we're going to build, well, something.
 Something awesome.
 Something that helps people.

 Most of the time I like to think of people as users.
-So let's start by building a way for users to sign up, sign in, log out, and update their personal information.
+So let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.

 ## Act

 ### koan 2.1

+Check out the chapter-2 branch on your machine using koan 1.9 as inspiration.
+When you do:

+`$ git branch`

+...and it shows 'chapter-2' with an asterisk next to it, move on.

+### koan 2.2

+add devise to gemfile
+run bundle
+rails g devise install

+add config.action default url
+add confirmable module

+.
+Ensure you have defined default url options in your environments files.
+Here
+     is an example of default_url_options appropriate for a development environment in config/environments/development.rb:

+       config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }

+     In production, :host should be set to the actual host of your application.

+  2. Ensure you have defined root_url to *something* in your config/routes.rb.
+     For example:

+       root to: "home#index"

+  3. Ensure you have flash messages in app/views/layouts/application.html.erb.
+     For example:

+       <p class="notice"><%= notice %></p>
+       <p class="alert"><%= alert %></p>

+  4. You can copy Devise views (for customization) to your app by running:

+       rails g devise:views

+install devise